sortxyz/react-components/CONTRIBUTING.md

 ### Your PR is merged!

-Congratulations :tada::tada: You are now part of the Sort develop community.
+Congratulations :tada::tada: You are now part of the Sort development community.
 The Sort team thanks you :sparkles:.